-Social, economic and environmental dividends out of eliminating global deforestation and a fifth of climate change gases
+Social, economic and environmental development out of eliminating global deforestation and a fifth of climate change gases:

 By adding value to a most abundant, renewable but largely wasted natural resource, wealth is created.
-This resource is small diameter timber (SDT) which represents over 90% of all wood fiber in nature that contributes fuel to forest fires.
+This resource is small diameter timber (SDT).
+This represents over 90% of all wood fiber in nature that contributes fuel to forest fires.
 SDT is too expensive to remove because it has no marketable value.

 The LPSA (light prestressed segmented arch) spans the intellectual gap between pre-computer (strength-of-materials) linear theory and modern advances in non-linear continuum and computational mechanics.
 It is an application of PhD research work by this Institute’s founder, Ibrahim Al-Khattat, at Stanford University.

 A simple slide-fit jointing mechanism replaces current carpentry-based jointing procedures.
 Result is low-cost, low-tech mass utilization of SDT as a superior alternative to commercial mature timber.
 Humanity may then stop destroying the forests and their irreplaceable ecosystems—profitably.
 End products are bridge and building structures inherently resistant to the actions of earthquakes, hurricanes and flooding.